matt-meyer-nyc/react-native-employee-management-demo/README.md

 ##**To run: clone root directory, run and npm install, and then the command 'react-native run-ios' the app can then be used via the simulator**

 Thank you to Stephen Grider for his Udemy course 'The Complete React Native and Redux Course' which provided the guidance for the flow of the framework.

+*note: demo assumes user has some basic knowledge of react-native's simulator and has also installed this library*